bretcope/neo4j-js/README.md

 ## Current Status

 > Note: This library is in the early stages of development, is incomplete, and not by any means guaranteed to be stable.
-If you have input, or are interested in contributing to development or testing, please contact me! [https://github.com/bretcope](https://github.com/bretcope)
+If you have input, or are interested in contributing to development or testing, __please contact me!__ My email address is on my [github account](https://github.com/bretcope), or you can use the [issue tracker](https://github.com/bretcope/neo4j-js/issues).

 A comprehensive checklist of which API methods have and have not been implemented so far is available in the [Rest.md](docs/REST.md) file.